IBM/ansible-kubernetes-ha-cluster/README.md

 # What k8s-all.yaml includes:

+- Adding the required yum repository (private or public)
+- Installing ntpd
 - Installing docker
+- Installing kubeadm, kubelet and kubectl
+- Setting up the firewalld
 - Generating etcd certificates and installing ha etcd cluster on all the master nodes
+- Installing haproxy
-- Installing keepalived and setting up vip management
+- Installing keepalived and setting up vip management (this optional, use only when you have a vip)
-- Installing kubeadm, kubelet and kubectl
 - Setting up kubernetes masters
 - Adding the nodes to the cluster
-- Reconfiguring the nodes and components to use the vip
+- Reconfiguring the nodes and components to communicate through haproxy
+- Encrypting kubernetes secrets at rest
+- Adding heapster
+- Running a smoke test

 # Restarting the install:

 If you need to restart the process using kubeadm reset, please use the cleanup-all-vms playbook that deletes the state from all vms.
 Some of the commands might fail but you can ignore that.

-# Encrypting Secrets at rest:
+# Encrypting Secrets at rest (already in the k8s-all playbook):

 If you want to add an extra layer of securing your secrets by encrypting them at rest you can use the "encrypting-secrets.yaml playbook".
 You can add it to the k8s-all.yaml or use it separately.